Myriam Martinez-Banuelos, MLS - Outreach Librarian / Bibliotecaria de Enlace Comunitario

-Examples of outreach programs that have been offered in the past include:
+For more information on past programs, see Outreach Programs.
+Examples of programs that have been offered include:

 - health literacy programming targeting lower income communities in Fort Worth;

 - instructing Public Health practitioners in the use of mobile technologies and information resources;

 - health literacy programming instructing Seniors in Tarrant County in communicating effectively with physicians.